Admissions

 0

-On Wednesday, October 30 at 8pm ET, join 7Sage admissions consultants Taj McCoy and Dr. Sam Riley for another panel discussion with law school admissions deans from across the country.
-For this conversation, hear from representatives of Boston College, Catholic University, Howard University, Loyola University Chicago, Loyola Los Angeles, the University of North Carolina at Chapel Hill, as they weigh in on strategizing character and fitness statements and various addenda.
+On Tuesday, February 25 at 8pm ET, join 7Sage admissions consultants Taj McCoy and Dr. Sam Riley for another panel discussion with law school admissions deans from across the country.
+For this conversation, hear from representatives of Boston College, Catholic University, Howard University, Loyola University Chicago, Loyola Los Angeles, the University of North Carolina at Chapel Hill, as they weigh in on the state of admissions in February and provide tips to help prepare for campus visits over admitted student weekends and making scholarship reconsideration requests.
 The audience will be able to submit questions on this topic throughout the session via the Q&A widget.

 *Note: The session will be recorded and will be posted to our podcast after it's edited for sound quality.